China evacuates hundreds of workers in Libya to Malta

 He said the Maltese government was arranging temporary accommodation for the workers and was preparing for the eventuality of a bigger evacuation from the North African country if the unrest there continues to grow.

-Cutajar is heading a crisis center to cater for the fallout of the situation in Libya.
+Cutajar is heading a crisis centre to cater for the fallout of the situation in Libya.

 Earlier on Wednesday, the Philippines said it had chartered a ship to take up to 1,000 Filipinos to Malta.
 Cutajar said 150 foreign workers, mostly Filipinos, had arrived in Malta on Tuesday on flights from Mitiga airport near Tripoli.